-Mubarak finally got the message that his reign of tyranny is over, and Egypt has erupted after a proud and dignified 18 day fight for basic human rights.
+Mubarak finally got the message that his reign of tyranny is over, and

 This revolution owes so much to young people who have only ever known Mubarak as the country’s President, and despite his three speeches declaring he will not be moved, and his setting his thugs loose on the crowds, the defiant refused to give in.

 A number of them have lost their lives, many thousands others injured in the battle.